unixag-zw/git-cheat-sheet/README.md

 git show my-feature~~~
 ```

-### I want to list the files that were changed in a given commit.
+### List the files that were changed in a given commit.

 Just as with `git diff`, you can limit the output of the `git show` command using the `--stat` modifier.
 This will list the files that were changed in the given commit: